-In light of this situation, we are examining reporting methods for suppliers to report the status of disaster and systemization of history management in cases the suppliers are affected by natural disasters such as earthquakes or calamities such as fires.
+In light of this situation, if a supplier is affected by an earthquake or other natural disaster or other accident such as fire, we ask the supplier about the extent of damages and make every effort to continue supply.
+We will now explore ways to reinforce this system, including systemization for more quickly ascertaining the actual situation at the affected suppliers.
 In addition, Sumitomo Forestry works to build a purchasing system which has at least two companies that can supply the same materials as a general rule to ensure readiness for these types of unforeseen situations (including at least two production sites for the same materials).

-We plan to take measures to prevent delays in procurement materials caused by the COVID-19 through discussions with suppliers.
-We are reducing risks by increasing inventory at each material supplier where delays occurred as a short-term measure and decentralization of production facilities as a medium- to long-term measure, such as setting up production sites from single to multiple countries.
+We are taking measures to prevent delays in procurement materials caused by the COVID-19 pandemic through ongoing discussions with suppliers.
+We are reducing risks by increasing inventory at each material supplier where delays occurred as a short-term measure and decentralization of production facilities as a medium- to long-term measure, such as setting up production sites in multiple countries rather than single.

 Sumitomo Forestry also reviews its suppliers of building and construction materials, with supplier evaluations conducted every year for determining whether to continue business with them.
 Business continuity items, such as systems for ensuring alternative supply routes during a disaster, have been added to these evaluations.
 These efforts will work to further reduce risks that may interrupt business operations in the future.

 Sumitomo Forestry has setup call centers in Tokyo and Okinawa, thereby facilitating 24-hour after-sales service.
 (These services entail various consultations including home maintenance/repairs accepted 24 hours a day 365 days a year.)